tpayne86/react-monorepo/packages/memes/README.md

 ### start

-after bootstraping the project in the root
+after bootstrapping the project in the root
 `yarn wp:start --env.app=@healthifyme/appname`
 this will run the applications in `watch` mode. meaning any file change will be reacted and updated` in the browser.
 (Hot module replacement)